Opinion: UI students should follow expert guidance on coronavirus

 Now that the Iowa Department of Public Health has confirmed 12 presumptive positive cases of coronavirus in Johnson County, it is now more critical than ever to take the steps to protect ourselves from the disease.

-The IDPH website recommends that Iowans “prepare for the potential of COVID-19 in the same way they prepare for severe weather or other events that could disrupt their normal routine.”
+The Iowa Department of Public Health website recommends that Iowans “prepare for the potential of COVID-19 in the same way they prepare for severe weather or other events that could disrupt their normal routine.”

 Actions they suggest taking include planning with family in the case of an outbreak — such asking questions and creating alternative methods of living — as well as covering coughs and sneezes, constantly washing hands, and staying home when sick.

-The University of Iowa has done its part so far in keeping the student body updated on COVID-19 in regard to its prospective effects on life.
+The University of Iowa has done its part so far in keeping the student body updated on COVID-19 in regard to its potential effects on life.

 Let’s all do our part in keeping our community happy and healthy by taking steps to protect ourselves”

-Emails containing the proper provisions have been sent out, panels and briefings have been held in discussion of the virus, and even information on how to protect ourselves during the upcoming spring break.
+Emails containing the proper provisions have been sent out, panels and briefings have been held to discuss the virus, and even information on how to protect ourselves during the upcoming spring break.
 It would be tragic if we all came back from a well-deserved break to a pandemic.

-It is important to note that the IDPH expressed that “the risk of influenza is much higher than the risk of COVID-19 in Iowa right now.”
+It is important to note that the Iowa Department of Public Health expressed that “the risk of influenza is much higher than the risk of COVID-19 in Iowa right now.”
 However, this does not make taking the appropriate precautions any less essential.

 That statement was a matter of comparison to give us a quantitative idea of the likelihood of the sickness; it is better to be safe than sorry.